facebookresearch/minihack/README.md

 MiniHack also enables research in *Unsupervised Environment Design*, whereby an adaptive task distribution is learned during training by dynamically adjusting free parameters of the task MDP.
 Check out the [`ucl-dark/paired`](https://github.com/ucl-dark/paired) repository for replicating the examples from the paper using the [PAIRED](https://arxiv.org/abs/2012.02096).

-# Contributions and Maintenance

-We welcome contributions to MiniHack.
-If you are interested in contributing please see [this document](./CONTRIBUTING.md).
-MiniHack's maintenance plan can be found [here](./MAINTENANCE.md).

 # Citation

 If you use MiniHack in your work, please cite: